mmikol/BigMamasKitchen/README.md

 variables can be ingredients
 loops can be things like stir or bake function can be like a recipe

-Who is it for:
-Foodies, people who like to cook

 ## Features